-By: Mohammad Shafique and
+By: Mohammad Shafique

-Doctor Nakamura was on way to a water project in Jalalabad when four gunmen intercepted his vehicle in the crowded Jalalabad city.
+Doctor Nakamura was on his way to a water project in Jalalabad when four gunmen intercepted his vehicle in the crowded Jalalabad city.

-Kaka Murad was physician by profession who had devoted his life to help the afghan refugees living in Pakistan.
-In order to proceed with his honorable services to Afghans, in 1991 he and his colleagues moved to Afghanistan from Pakistan where he along with his colleagues started a none profitable and none governmental organization(NGO).
-He was also running a health recovery center in Jalalabad, city of Nangrahar.
+Kaka Murad was a physician by profession who had devoted his life to helping the Afghan refugees living in Pakistan.
+In order to proceed with his honourable services to Afghans, in 1991 he and his colleagues moved to Afghanistan from Pakistan where he along with his colleagues started a none profitable and non-governmental organization(NGO).
+He was also running a health recovery center in Jalalabad, the city of Nangarhar.

-A Japani daily Japantoday published after 9/11 says when the United States attacked Afghanistan and all roads were blocked by US forces at that time doctor Nakamura raised three million dollars fund to distribute wheat and cooking oil to starving families in Kabul.
+A Japanese daily Japantoday published after 9/11 says when the United States attacked Afghanistan and all roads were blocked by US forces at that time doctor Nakamura raised three million dollars fund to distribute wheat and cooking oil to starving families in Kabul.

-During his stay in Jalalabad he realized that the severe drought was the biggest cause of diseases that affect residents’ life.
+During his stay in Jalalabad, he realized that the severe drought was the biggest cause of diseases that affect residents’ life.
 His opinion was that a number of people died of severe drought.
-He also worked as doctor to save lives.
+He also worked as a doctor to save lives.

 Kaka Murad always used to say that his life in the region taught him that medical services and emergency aid alone cannot alter the basic equation of poverty.
-He then discovered a new techniques of treatment by displacing the droughtiness in the drought area.
+He then discovered new techniques of treatment by displacing the droughtiness in the drought area.

 Once Nakamura had said that “a doctor treats patients one by one, but this technique would help a whole village at once”, so, I love seeing a village that’s been brought back to life.”
 (Japan Today, 2019).

-In 2008 one of his Japanese colleagues, Kazuya Ito, who was an agricultural specialist, working on the construction and irrigation canal projects in Kuz Kunar district of Afghanistan was abducted by unknown people and later got killed.
+In 2008 one of his Japanese colleagues, Kazuya Ito, who was an agricultural specialist, working on the construction and irrigation canal projects in the Kuz Kunar district of Afghanistan was abducted by unknown people and later got killed.

 He had decided to continue his work and complete the canal project by himself which later changes the area into lush forests and productive wheat farmland.